-3. In order to ripen the semi-finished beer, it is sent to a storage tank and cooled to about 0 °C.
+3. To ripen the semi-finished beer, it is sent to a storage tank and cooled to about 0 °C.

-4. In order to reach the state of clear liquor when the finished beer is filled, it needs to be filtered at about -1 °C.
+4. To reach the state of clear liquor when the finished beer is filled, it needs to be filtered at about -1 °C.

 This kind of glycol chiller is specially used for cooling in the beer brewing process.

 TopChiller has complete chillers, refrigeration systems, brewery cooling systems and will not be affected by high temperatures and the environment.

 The water temperature is adjusted within the range of -5 ℃-30 ℃, which provides a continuous cooling water supply for beer brewing.